-11. As was previously mentioned, the 2001 Law assimilates the financial status of the State Ombudsman to that of the Presidency of the Council of Ministers of B&H.
+9. As it was precedently mentioned, the 2001 Law assimilates the financial status of an Ombudsman to that of the Presidency of the Council of Ministers of B&H.

-12. In the light of the variety of solutions existing in Europe, the Commission finds that this choice of Bosnia and Herzegovina is not, in itself, contrary to any European standard.
+10. In the light of the variety of solutions existing in Europe, this choice of Bosnia and Herzegovina is not, in itself, contrary to any European standard.

-13. Nevertheless, when ombudsman institutions exist at different levels in the same country, as is the case in Bosnia and Herzegovina3, it is important that the status and rank of these institutions should be decided in a consistent manner.

-14. A difference in status would indeed be difficult to justify, in particular when a significant difference in remuneration would be the consequence of such difference.
-This difference in remuneration could undermine the credibility of the less paid institution.
-Further, it could lead to tensions and difficulties in the coordination and co-operation of the ombudsman institutions at the different levels, which would be unwarranted.
+11. Nevertheless, when ombudsman institutions exist at different levels in the same country, as is the case in Bosnia and Herzegovina, it is extremely important that the status and rank of these institutions should be decided in a consistent manner.
+A difference in status would indeed be difficult to justify, in particular when a significant difference in remuneration would be the consequence of such difference.
+This difference in remuneration would risk to undermine the credibility of the less paid institution.
+Further, it would inevitably tend to lead to tensions and difficulties in the coordination and co-operation of the ombudsman institutions at the different levels, which would undoubtedly be unwarranted and bring prejudice to the country.